“Jon has a superb legal mind, an incisive way of getting to the heart of a problem, and is wholly unflappable. He has star quality.”

 Jon’s planning, environmental and property practice complements broader public and administrative law interests and his varied civil liability work.
-Jon undertakes pleading and advisory work for a wide variety of domestic and international clients, including developers, consultants, local authorities, and the Government Legal Department.
-He appears regularly in all types of court and tribunal.
+Jon appears regularly in all types of court and tribunal alongside undertaking pleading and advisory work for a wide variety of domestic and international clients, including developers, consultants, local authorities, and the Government Legal Department.
+He is a Member of the Football Association’s General Appeal Panel.

 Before coming to the Bar, Jon taught Property and International Environmental Law at Cambridge University whilst completing a PhD in International Environmental Law at Queens’ College.

-Jon advises developers, consultants, local authorities, objectors, third party interest groups and private clients on all aspects of the planning process, including planning enforcement (both inquiries and criminal proceedings), planning appeals (inquiries, hearings and written representations), injunctions, and criminal prosecutions under the Environmental Protection Act 1990.
-Jon’s advisory practice covers consultation throughout the lifecycle of applications and appeals as well as the drafting of case documents, submissions and legal arguments.
-Jon has previously undertaken secondments to local authorities, where he advised on a range of planning and environmental matters including highways, compulsory purchase and rights of way.
+Frequently instructed as both sole and junior counsel, Jon advises major house builders, developers, consultants, local authorities, objectors, third party interest groups and private clients on all aspects of the planning process, including planning enforcement (both inquiries and criminal proceedings), planning appeals (inquiries, hearings and written representations), development plan examinations, injunctions, and criminal prosecutions under the Environmental Protection Act 1990.
+Jon is currently instructed by the Department for Transport as part of the legal team advising on a wide variety of aspects of the HS2 project.
+He has previously undertaken secondments to local authorities, where he advised on a range of planning and environmental matters including highways, compulsory purchase and rights of way.

-Jon also provides advice and representation in nuisance claims (public and private), boundary disputes, Land Registration Tribunal matters, landlord and tenant disputes, including possession proceedings, disrepair claims and allegations of harassment and anti-social behaviour.
+Jon also provides advice and representation in nuisance claims (public and private), boundary disputes and Land Registration Tribunal matters.

 Jon’s wider public law practice provides him with a particular expertise in statutory challenges and applications for judicial review, in relation to which he has acted for claimants, defendants and interested parties.

 A selection of Jon’s recent and forthcoming cases and inquiries of particular note include:

 Residential (including specialist provision), retail and mixed use

 Highways and infrastructure, including footpaths and village greens